 Instrument Calibration

-Calibration is a test procedure for determining the output and input variables, i.e. the measured value and the corresponding true or correct value using a reference standard to determine the deviation of a test device (e.g. test instrument or analytical instrument).
+Calibration is a test procedure for determining the output and input variables, i.e. the measured value and the corresponding true or correct value using a reference standard to identify the deviation of a test device (e.g. test instrument or analytical instrument).

 FAT

 For complex process line or process facilities the framework is extended to include functional specifications (FS) and factory acceptance testing (FAT).
 FAT is performed by and at the vendor’s location.
-The primary objective is to ensure that the system meets the functional and operational specifications as devised in the URS and DQ.
+The primary objective is to ensure that the system meets the functional and operational specifications as devised in the URS.
 FAT may include all activities from commissioning to qualification (DQ, IQ, OQ).
 FAT should be incorporated into the qualification operations where possible.

 SAT